Skip to content

 2. let Lima keep the route reading clearly east instead of collapsing into one town

-3. use East Bloomfield as the lighter eastern-side continuity town that keeps the corridor legible
+3. use East Bloomfield as the lighter eastern-side connector town that keeps the corridor legible

 4. add Canandaigua only when the adjacent leisure layer improves the trip without replacing the Route 20 spine